christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 **By Ralph Perrier**

+Published by Heretical Books
 2025

 ---

 **Copyright © 2025 Ralph Perrier**

 All rights reserved.
 No part of this publication may be reproduced, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of the publisher, except in the case of brief quotations embodied in critical reviews and certain other noncommercial uses permitted by copyright law.

 For permission requests, contact the author at hereticalbooks.com

+This book presents a revisionist historical perspective based on archaeological, textual, and etymological evidence.
+Reader discretion is advised—this is not traditional historiography.

-First Edition: 2025
+First Edition: 2025\
+ISBN: \
+Library of Congress Control Number: \
+Published by Heretical Books

 ---